 Name Range Step Default Description Enable IEC 61850 0: Disabled 1: Enabled - 0: Disabled Enables and disables the IEC 61850 communication protocol.
 Reconfigure IEC 61850 0: - 1: Reconfigure - 0: - Reconfigures IEC 61850 settings.
 IP port 065 535 1 102 Defines the IP port used by the IEC 61850 protocol.
 The standard (and default) port is 102.
 IEC61850 edition 0: Ed1 0: Ed2 - - Displays the IEC61850 edition used by the device.
-Edition can be chosen by loading a new CID file at $Tools \rightarrow Communication \rightarrow IEC$ 61850 with $Open$ button.
+Edition can be chosen by loading a new CID file at Tools \rightarrow Communication \rightarrow IEC 61850 with Open button.
 Control Authority switch 0: Remote Control 1: Station Level Control - 0: Remote Control The device can be set to allow object control via IEC 61850 only from clients that are of category Station level control.
 This would mean that other Remote control clients would not be allowed to control.
 In Remote control mode all IEC 61850 clients of both remote and station level category are allowed to control objects.
 Ethernet port 0: All 1: COM A 2: Double ethernet card - 0: All Determines which ports use IEC61850.
-Parameter is visible if double ethernet option card is found in the device.
+Visible if double ethernet option card is found in the device.
 Configure GOOSE Subscriber from CID file allowed 0: Disabled 1: Allowed - 0: Disabled In edition 2 of IEC 61850 GOOSE subscriber configuration is a part of the CID file.
-Determines if it is possible to import published GOOSE settings of another device with a CID file and set them to GOOSE input at $Tools \rightarrow Communication \rightarrow IEC 61850 \rightarrow GOOSE$ subscriptions.
+Determines if it is possible to import published GOOSE settings of another device with a CID file and set them to GOOSE input at Tools \rightarrow Communication \rightarrow IEC 61850 \rightarrow GOOSE subscriptions .
 General deadband 0.110.0 % 0.1 % 2 % Determines the general data reporting deadband settings.
 Active energy deadband 0.11000.0 kWh 0.1 kWh 2 kWh Determines the data reporting deadband settings for this measurement.
+Reactive energy deadband 0.11000.0 kVar 0.1 kVar 2 kVar Determines the data reporting deadband settings for this measurement.
+Active power deadband 0.11000.0 kW 0.1 kW 2 kW Determines the data reporting deadband settings for this measurement.
+Reactive power deadband 0.11000.0 kVar 0.1 kVar 2 kVar Determines the data reporting deadband settings for this measurement.